Adityabanaula/CI-jenkins/README.md

 ### Step 1 ###

-Create EC2 instance with Ubuntu18, machine type t2.medium and user-data from jenkins.sh
+Create EC2 instance with Ubuntu18, machine type="t2.medium" and user-data from jenkins.sh or the code below.

 ```#!/bin/bash
    sudo apt update